wbudic/LifeLog/Current Development Check List.md

 ### New Development v.2.3+

+* [x] Fix uninitialized $scalars and warnings.
+My style of programming uses this as a perl feature, as unutilized is also null or empty.
+Linter disagrees with that.
+Empty or null  isn't also 0 for it.
+Null, empty and zero should be the same thing in scalar context and logic.
+* [ ] Implement template based CGI processing (slower but better separation of concerns).
 * [ ] Module installation script should check, on main.cnf and on perl soundness and compatibility.
   * Should check and display autonomes that contain expected defaults changed or disabled in configuration. i.e AUTO_LOGIN or DBI_MULTI_USER_DB
   * A trouble_shoot_configuration.pl should  be available to perform this, and be independently available from the main directory.